Dual representations for quasiconvex compositions with applications to systemic risk measures: Convex and quasiconvex functions

 When $f$ is a proper lower semicontinuous convex function, two dual representations are possible: the one provided by Fenchel-Moreau theorem, and the one provided by \Cref{firstthm} since $f$ is also quasiconvex.
-To establish the link between the two representations, we calculate the left inverse of the penalty function in terms of the conjugate function.
+To establish the link between the two representations, we calculate the left inverse of the penalty function in terms of the conjugate function in the next proposition.
+Its proof is given in \Cref{sec:app2}.